 Pro: Annuities Don’t Require You to Be Hands-On

 One of the nice things about converting an IRA to an annuity is that you really don’t have to do anything other than collect a check afterwards.
-You don’t have to worry about rebalancing your portfolio or tracking returns because the payments you’re receiving are fixed.
+You don’t have to worry about rebalancing your portfolio or tracking returns because the payments you’re receiving are exact.
 That can be appealing to investors who favor a passive approach.

 Con: Passivity Comes at a Cost

 Annuities often come with annual fees as well.
 These fees are for managing the annuity and are similar to the administrative fees you’d pay for a mutual fund in an IRA.
 The difference, however, is that you could end up paying more fees through an annuity.